 Sustainable Exploration

 Sustainable Exploration engages only when:

-1. A real, named decision exists
+1. A real, named irreversible commitment exists.

-2. Decision rights are explicit or delegated
+2. Decision rights are explicit or properly delegated.

+Sustainable Exploration